 Unlike us earthlings, astronauts never get to rest their brains in lower pressure.
 When they’re standing up, the fluid won’t go to their feet.
 So, researchers like Levine are now trying to find a way to give these astronaut brains a rest.

-“We’ve been working with UnderArmour, the garment company, to come up with a soft, but comfortable almost like a sleeping sack or pair of trousers, that you can put on at night, hook up to a vacuum cleaner, suck the blood and fluid into the feet and unload the heart and the brain while your sleeping,” Levine says.
+“We’ve been working with UnderArmour, the garment company, to come up with a soft, but comfortable almost like a sleeping sack or pair of trousers, that you can put on at night, hook up to a vacuum cleaner, suck the blood and fluid into the feet and unload the heart and the brain while you're sleeping,” Levine says.

 Astronaut Dr. Mike Barratt says he’d be willing to try the sleeping sack, but he also wants to do more tests on the International Space Station to better understand intracranial pressure.
 Especially before we send astronauts deeper into space.